 Kya: Dark Lineage is a PS2 platformer starring a big city girl who goes to a fantasy world to save her half-brother.
 Despite getting positive reviews across the board, the game was mostly over-looked by gamers.
 This was mainly because the game came out the same time more anticipated titles were also being released.

-The First-Person-Shooter, XIII was a big anticipated game about the classic french comic book series.
+The First-Person Shooter XIII was a big anticipated game based on the classic french comic book series.
 It was even developed by the french branch of Ubisoft.
-The game was suppose to be the beginning of a trilogy.
+The game was supposed to be the beginning of a trilogy.
 However, when the game came out, it was panned by most of the mainstream reviewers, resulting in low sales.
 However, word-of-mouth has vindicated the game as being one of the best story-based shooters you can play, with great cell-shaded graphics and a bombastic jazz soundtrack.

 FromSoftwares Otogi: Myth of Demons is one of the most unknown original Xbox games, which is a shame because it combines Everything Breaks, Scenery Porn, Soundtrack Dissonance, and a simple yet effective combat system to make one of, if not the best games, then at least one of the most interesting games around…And then there’s the Sequel, which is so unknown that even people who have played the first one often don’t know about it.
 Otogi 2 Immortal Warriors was a near total improvement over the first game, better graphics, better music, better stages, and SIX playable characters to Otogi’s one.
 It is easily one of the best games on the Xbox, and the fans that do know about it would probably give anything for a next-gen sequel or an HD re-release, and the original Xbox copies are not Xbox 360 compatible.